Khalida Jarrar: Administrative detention, trial and conviction

 On 2 April 2015, at around 1:15 a.m., Jarrar was arrested at her home by Israeli soldiers.
 Her husband says that a unit of 50–60 soldiers smashed the front gate and broke into the house, but otherwise did not act violently.
 No reason was given him for the arrest, though a commander, a Captain Yihye, said she had flouted an earlier army order to leave her home.
 Soldiers tried to prevent the husband and wife from embracing as she left, but Yihye intervened to allow them to do so.
 One of their daughters was found by her father bound by plastic handcuffs, after Khalida was taken away.
-According to the arrest warrant, she was involved in 'incitement and involvement in terror.'
+According to the arrest warrant, Jarrar was involved in 'incitement and involvement in terror.'
 She was incarcerated in HaSharon prison.
 Two computers and a mobile phone were confiscated.
 A six-month administrative detention, which can be renewed indefinitely, was issued against her by Central Command Chief Gen. Roni Numa and was reviewed by a military court on April 8, where it was confirmed, despite international protests.
-Her detention without trial was condemned by Israel's Haaretz newspaper, which claimed Israel at times adopts the procedure excessively.
-Though International humanitarian law does accept administrative detention in exceptional cases and only as a last resort, human rights groups argue that Israel, which claims the detentions thwart militant attacks, exceeds the limits by its extensive recourse to the practice.
+Her detention without trial was condemned by Israel's Haaretz newspaper, which argued that Israel at times adopts the procedure excessively.
+Though international humanitarian law does accept administrative detention in exceptional cases and only as a last resort, human rights groups argue that Israel, which claims the detentions thwart militant attacks, exceeds the limits by its extensive recourse to the practice.

-Israel's Palestinian Arab MK’s, including Ahmad Tibi, called for her immediate release and Aida Touma-Suleiman called it 'a political detention of an elected official who is opposed to the occupation.'
+Israel's Palestinian Arab MK’s, including Ahmad Tibi, called for her immediate release, and Aida Touma-Suleiman called it 'a political detention of an elected official who is opposed to the occupation.'
 A Palestinian prisoner advocate who tracks the welfare of Palestinian prisoners, Kaddoura Fares, said the timing of the arrest aroused suspicions that Israel's measure against Jarrar was motivated by vindictiveness, given her role in monitoring International Criminal Court (ICC) procedures, and the fact that the order for her detention was implemented immediately after the Palestinian National Authority was accepted as a member of the ICC and was arrested just after the Palestinian Authority joined the ICC.
 Her husband also stated it may be a possible retaliation for Palestine's membership of the ICC.
 Amnesty International noted that Jarrar suffers from chronic health problems, with the prospect of facing indefinite detention without charge or trial.
 58 Members of the European Parliament protested her arrest in an open letter to Federica Mogherini, stating that attempts to forcibly transfer a person under occupation, to which she was subject in August 2014, constituted a violation of the Fourth Geneva Convention.
 Haaretz stated at the time of her arrest: